NightTrek/PyRag-index/readme.md

 PyRAG-Index is a collection of basic Retrieval-Augmented Generation (RAG) implementations that primarily utilize local models for each component.
 It is designed to work seamlessly with mindMac and Big-AGI clients, providing a foundation for building and experimenting with RAG systems.

+## GOAL

+I wanted to build a repo with enough tools to make experimenting with different rag systems quick and easy.
+It is intended to be modified to test new ideas and integrate with other services.
+The goal is to provide a foundation to build upon. im assiming that anyone using this will be familiar with ML concepts and comfortable modifying code.

+key files to look at are the server ```app.py``` which contains the actual retrieval code.
+If you are using chromaDB that of course the primary thing to look at are the chromaDB_scripts/ folder and files to see how documents are indexed and retrieved from chromaDB.

 ## Features

 - Local model support: PyRAG-Index leverages local models for various parts of the RAG pipeline, enabling offline usage and reducing dependency on external services.
 - ChromaDB integration: The library includes support for ChromaDB, allowing efficient storage and retrieval of document embeddings.
 - VaultAPI compatibility: PyRAG-Index is compatible with VaultAPI, enabling secure storage and access to sensitive data.
 - Easy installation: The library provides an installation script to simplify the setup process.
+- Support for MindMac through api server just add an new Other provider
+- Support for Big-AGI https://github.com/enricoros/big-agi although you need to run it locally.

 ## Installation